eileenmcnaughton/nz.co.fuzion.pageredirect/README.md

 # CiviCRM Extension: nz.co.fuzion.pageredirect

-*Page Redirect option for disabled contribution pages.*
+*Page Redirect option for disabled or not currently active because start or end date has either not come or has past contribution pages.*

-By default CiviCRM gives a rather unpleasing screen if someone tries to visit a contribution page that has been disabled.
+By default CiviCRM gives a rather unpleasing screen if someone tries to visit a contribution page that has been disabled or is not currently active for some reason.
 This extension allows you to set a default contribution page as a redirect for all traffic to disabled pages.

 ## How to use